sf-wdi-38/rails-view-templating/README.md

 Partials are included from inside a view file.
 The syntax uses the view helper method `render`: `<%= render "form" %>`.
 Note that you don't include the starting `_` when rendering a partial.

-Here is syntax for some examples of common use cases:
+Here is syntax for the most common use cases:

 1. In a view, render a partial from a file called `app/views/products/_product.html.erb`.